alexlance/userd/README.md

-userd v1.20
+userd v1.21
 ===========

 Debian/Ubuntu/CentOS user management
 ------------------------------------

-    The simple alternative to user account management on Linux.
+User account and ssh key management on Linux.

 Userd gathers user account definitions from a git repository, then administrates the user accounts and ssh access for Linux servers.

 ### Installation